-The State Fix-It-First Bridge and Roadway Program (the "Fix-It-First Program") includes the cost of rehabilitating and reconstructing the State's roads and bridges that are in need of immediate repair.
+The State Fix-It-First Bridge and Roadway Program (the "Fix-It-First Program") includes the cost of rehabilitating and reconstructing the State's roads and bridges that need immediate repairs.
 The Fix-It-First Program was created to supplement the federal highways program, providing state funding that is in addition to the amount required as state match to federal funds.
-It is estimated that the cost of \$1.73 billion for this program will be funded from State bond proceeds, as no additional federal funds are available.
+It is estimated that the cost of \$1.79 billion for this program will be funded from State bond proceeds to supplement federally participating improvement programs.